MrEessa/MrEessa/README.md

 # Hey, I'm Eessa 👋

 PM by trade.
-I write some code too, which changes how I do the PM part.
+I dabble writing some code too, which changes how I do the PM part.

 I lead product strategy (and love building strategy!) at S&P Global.
 Following my education in the environmental and energy fields, my domain for the last ten years has been in the carbon and renewable energy markets.
 Regulated, technical, B2B.